 Apparently, there seems to be a surge in people complaining of broken, cracked, brittle teeth after overcoming their COVID-19 infection.
 Although there could be several reasons why someone’s teeth suddenly start breaking, experts suspect that it’s due to increased stress and sleep deprivation.
 A host of factors such as job loss, illness, quarantine, and working while managing their child’s schooling at home can all play a comprehensive role in stress.
 Bruxism — or “teeth grinding” and clenching — is a common side effect of a stressful lifestyle.
 When chronic bruxism goes unchecked, it’s only a matter of time before teeth start breaking.

-Dr. Saunders’ intense training and experience in soft tissue therapy makes him an expert when it comes to combatting the oral side effects of disease.
+Our doctors at PCE's intense training and experience in soft tissue therapy makes him an expert when it comes to combatting the oral side effects of disease.
 Whether you’ve suffered from periodontitis in the past or are feeling the after-effects of COVID, we’re here to help you work toward a healthier smile in the future.
 Contact us today to request an appointment.